Radar Reveals Hidden Canyons Deep Below Ice In Antarctica

 The largest canyon measures about 200 miles in length, 20 miles in width, and a mile in depth.
 Scientists have named this one Foundation Trough.
 The other two run 180 miles (Patuxent Trough) and 90 miles (Offset Rift Basin).
 They run through mountains that can’t be seen from the surface.

 In their report recently published in a journal titled Geophysical Research Letters, scientists from Northumbria University in the UK say that the canyons serve to control the flow of ice.
 They channel it from the South Pole to the coast of West Antarctica where the Ross Sea is located and to the coast of East Antarctica where the Weddell Sea is located.
 As such, global warming could start a sort of domino effect.
 The ice shelves surrounding the ice sheets are already thinning.
 If the sheets follow suit as expected, ice in the troughs will flow to the sea much more quickly, further raising sea levels.
 It’s a danger of which no one was aware until now and that needs to be further examined.
-Scientists plan to do this through computer modelling.
+Scientists plan to do this through computer modeling.

 Antarctica hides giant canyons that could make melting worse https://t.co/Sxni2zDJkz pic.twitter.com/kIGQGqf73z